 Hooded dryer

 This is my favorite type of dryer though it's not as quick as a blow dryer.
 A hooded dryer is a better way to dry your hair with heat because it uses indirect heat.
 This means the heat doesn't make direct contact with your hair.
 Instead, the heat evenly circulates around your head.I have a hooded dryer I use when I have time to sit in one place for an hour or so.
-The dryer I have is the Gold 'N Hot Elite 1875-Watt Professional Stand Bonnet Dryer.
+The hooded dryer I have is no longer sold but it's similar to this one on Amazon.
 I really like this dryer because

-- It has different style settings so I'm can have it blow cool or hot air
+- It has different style settings so I can have it blow cool or hot air

 - The stand is adjustable so I don't have to have a specific chair that I use for it